bcoles/kasld/docs/usage.md

-`-v` (`--verbose`) restores the full banner, system-config block, per-component logs, per-region "Results" table, KASLR analysis section, and a compact bracket-format virtual + physical memory layout.
+`-v` (`--verbose`) restores the full banner, system-config block, per-component logs, per-region "Results" table, KASLR analysis section, and the virtual + physical address-space diagram (also available on its own via `--map`).
 The system-config block reports the recon vantage: whether the process is containerized, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here: